-The School operates under the guidance of the Control of Substances Hazardous to Health Regulations (2002) and must ensure that the correct procedures are maintained.
+The school operates under the guidance of the Control of Substances Hazardous to Health Regulations (2002) and must ensure that the correct procedures are maintained.
 All staff must adhere to standard hygiene procedures while administering first aid, for the protection of themselves and the pupil, as outlined above.
 All clinical waste will be disposed of through the correct routes; this includes items used out in the field by First Aiders and soiled equipment used by the Medical Room.
 Yellow bio-hazard bags are available in all first aid boxes.

-'Sharps' boxes are available for the disposal of sharp medical equipment (needles) used by the Medical room or boarding for diabetic pupils.
+'Sharps' boxes are available for the disposal of sharp medical equipment used by the Medical Room or boarding.